darknebular/Wrapper_VideoStation/README.md

 ************************************************************************

-# For DSM 7.0:
+# INSTALL: For DSM 7.0: (DEPRECATED)

-# INSTALL: Wrapper for Advance Codec Pack 1.X with installed ffmpeg41-wrapper file
+# INSTALL: Wrapper for Advance Codec Pack 1.X with installed ffmpeg41-wrapper-DSM7_0-12.2.1 file

 ************************************************************************
 **With this wrapper (ffmpeg41-wrapper-DSM7_0-12.2.1) you will be with the original ffmpeg almost time and only you will use the ffmpeg 4.31 when is 100% necessary**